Skip to main content

 8.1 Overview

-University Officials cannot execute or otherwise bind the University to University Contracts, regardless of Contract Value, without the express written approval of the CFO.
-The CFO may authorize limited delegation of signature authority to University officials (e.g., Deans, Provost, Vice Presidents, Executive Directors, and Directors) deemed to have the requisite knowledge, judgment and operational need to exercise such authority.
-Authority may be revoked at any time for any reason, in the sole discretion of the CFO.
+University Officials cannot Execute or otherwise bind the University to University Contracts, regardless of Contract Value, without the express written approval of the CFOO.
+The CFOO may authorize limited delegation of signature authority to University officials (e.g., Deans, Provost, Vice Presidents, Executive Directors, and Director and others) deemed to have the requisite knowledge, judgment and operational need to exercise such authority by the CFOO.
+All delegations of signatory authority must be in a writing Executed by the CFOO.
+Authority may be revoked at any time for any reason, in the sole discretion of the CFOO.

 8.4 Authority to Positions

 University officials may not obligate Unit facilities, programs, or services over which they do not have authority.
 All delegations shall be based on an individual’s position within the University at the time of the delegation.
-The authority associated with an appointment may not be exercised by an individual prior or subsequent to the effective dates of employment and/or appointment.
-When there is turnover in a position, the new individual holding the position must seek authority to be granted signature authority through the CFO in writing.
+The authority associated with an appointment may not be exercised by an individual not currently holding the delegated position prior to or subsequent to the effective dates of employment and/or appointment.
+Upon departure or separation of any individual from a position with signature authority, that person’s authority shall be deemed to be automatically revoked effectively immediately upon such separation or departure from the stated position.

 8.5 Delegate Responsibility

-The person to whom authority is delegated has the responsibility to ensure commitment and adherence to SBOE and University policies, as well as programmatic and/or University objectives or requirements; verify the availability of funds for anticipated budgetary commitments; obtain legal and/or risk management review where required; monitor the Contract development process to facilitate prompt Contract resolution; secure all necessary signatures; and oversee proper performance of all Contract commitments.
+The person to whom authority is delegated has the responsibility to ensure commitment and adherence to Idaho State Board of Education and University policies, as well as programmatic and/or University objectives or requirements; verify the availability of funds for anticipated budgetary commitments; obtain legal and/or risk management review where required; monitor the Contract development process to facilitate prompt Contract resolution; secure all necessary signatures; and oversee proper performance of all Contract commitments.
+Delegates must complete signature authority training upon appointment and every three (3) years thereafter.

 8.6 Unauthorized Commitments or Agreements